 Consumer apps are built for the listener

-Co-Star, CHANI, The Pattern, LUNA — they all answer the question "what does today's sky mean for me?"
+Co-Star, CHANI, The Pattern: they all answer the question "what does today's sky mean for me?"
 Their core unit is the daily transit notification.
 Their UX optimizes for daily delight, friend compatibility, beautiful copy.
 Their pricing reflects that they are trying to be on millions of phones at $0 to $15 per month.

 Astrolium is built for the practitioner

 Astrolium answers "I have a 60 minute consultation with Anna at 2pm.
 What is the cleanest path from her birth data to a session her client says was useful?"
 The core unit is the client session, not the daily push.
-The UX optimizes for prep speed, predictive depth across 23 house systems, and a polished deliverable in 9 languages.
-The pricing reflects that Astrolium is trying to be the indispensable tool for the few thousand astrologers running paid practices — about 200 clients per practice on average.
+The UX optimizes for prep speed, predictive depth across 23 house systems, and a polished deliverable in 5 languages.
+The pricing reflects that Astrolium is trying to be the indispensable tool for astrologers running paid practices, whether that is a handful of clients part-time, an early-career roster, or an established full-time book.

 Most of the team uses CHANI or The Pattern for their own daily reads, and Astrolium for every client session.
 They are not substitutes for each other.

 Daily horoscopes generated by GPT-style models.
 Compatibility checks with friends.
 Striking minimalist UI.
 Strength: the viral, conversational copywriting; friend compatibility.
-Limit: chart calculation has shipped errors.
+Limit: built for self-reading rather than the precision a paid practice depends on.
 House system locked.
 No practitioner surface.

 App from astrologer Chani Nicholas.
 Premium audio, daily horoscopes, journaling, lunar prompts.
 Polished and well-made.
 Strength: beautiful writing, audio rituals, calm UX.
 Solid calculation.
 Limit: single-user app.
 No client side.
 Predictive techniques are light.

 Personality reading framed without astro-jargon.
 "Composability" between charts.
 Big consumer install base.
 Strength: translates astrology into accessible psychology vocabulary.
-Limit: house system and accuracy issues.
+Limit: Placidus-locked with limited chart customization.
 No practitioner surface.
 Branded as personality, not astrology.

 - You are keeping client info in Notes.app or a spreadsheet.
 Birth data, last session date, what you talked about, follow-up notes.
 The moment you have a row in a spreadsheet of clients, you have a CRM-shaped problem.